-And a moving foot is way more likely to cause rubbing and some very sore feet at the end of the day.
+And a moving foot is way more likely to cause rubbing and cramping and some very sore feet at the end of the day.

-And if the boot is too tight in the wrong places then this can lead to pressure points (which usually occur on the tops of the foot or on the ankles).
+And if the boot is too tight in the wrong places then this can lead to pressure points (which usually occur on the tops of the foot, on the ankles or on the calves).

 Too much heel lift will also affect responsiveness - and can also lead to cramping and discomfort.